Efficient Test Collection Construction via Active Learning: RESULTS AND DISCUSSION

-We now present experimental results.
-We first evaluate labeling accuracy of our hybrid AL approaches (Section \ref{subsection:documentclassification}).
-We then report Kendall's $\tau$ rank correlation results using AL for (i) human-only (incomplete) judging of pool documents; and (ii) hybrid human-machine labeling of all pool documents (Section \ref{section:rank_correlation}).
-Finally, we discuss correlation of F-measure and Kendall's $\tau$ (Section \ref{section:beta}).
+In this section, we present experimental results on the Pool Document Collection.
+We begin by evaluating labeling accuracy of our hybrid AL approaches.
+This is followed by reporting Kendall's $\tau$ rank correlation results using AL for (i) human-only (incomplete) judging of pool documents; and (ii) hybrid human-machine (complete) labeling of all pool documents.
+For the Pool Document Collection setting, we omit reporting results on the Adhoc'98 collection due to space constraint.